 Zone cleaning is similar to selective room cleaning, but instead of tapping on the area you want to be cleaned, you draw a box.
 It’s a more accurate version of spot cleaning, but unfortunately, there’s no option to save the zones.

 Increases suction to the max setting when it detects carpet automatically.
-You can leave it in balanced or turbo for cleaning hard floors with this feature on to maximize battery life.
+One option is to use the balanced or turbo to clean hard floors with this feature to maximize battery life.

 With this feature turned on, the mopping bracket will rise 4 millimeters when it detects carpet or when it docks.
 You can turn this feature off if you have rubber mats that are moppable.

 One of my favorite features in the Roborock app is unlimited scheduling, where users can schedule as many runs as needed.
 Within each slot, users can select their preferred cleaning and mopping modes and choose a specific map.

 How much power does the Roborock S7 have?

 According to the Roborock website, the S7 has 2500 Pa of suction.
 The same number as the S6 MaxV and 500 more than the S5 Max.